BREAKING: Trump Just Showed Obama What A REAL Commander-In-Chief Looks Like | John Hawkins' Right Wing News

 - Comment Now 0

-The President-elect Donald Trump made his demands for more ships very clear, and the Navy answered the first step of the call by releasing a proposal last month that would produce a 355-ship fleet, that if funded, would be the biggest Navy fleet in existence since the Cold War.
+President-elect Donald Trump made his demands for more ships very clear and the Navy answered the first step of the call by releasing a proposal last month that would produce a 355-ship fleet, that if funded, would be the biggest Navy fleet in existence since the Cold War.

 Rich Nolan, president of the Industrial Union of Marine and Shipbuilding Workers of America had cautioned that, “Whether Congress and the government can actually fund it, is a whole other ball game.”